ACADIA ALERT - Delayed Campus Opening (Weather)

 Opioids

 Opioids and other painkillers can be extremely addictive and extremely dangerous.
 Many of these products may be laced with fentanyl, which can easily lead to life-threatening overdoses.
-If you use opioids, there are ways to reduce your risk that you should be familiar with.
-We also encourage you to consider speaking with a counsellor, medical professional, or support group.
+We encourage you to consider speaking with a counsellor, medical professional, or support group.

 Prescription Drugs